sokrypton/ColabDesign/af/README.md

 #### I was getting better results before the major update (19June2022), how do I revert back to the old settings?
 We are actively trying to find the best weights `model.opt["weights"]`, settings `model.opt` for each protocol.
 Please send us a note if you find something better!
-To revert back to old settings do this after prepping the model
+To revert back to old settings do this after prepping the model:
 - fixbb:
 ```python
 model.restart()